 Still, I imagine Alfred would be pleased to know that even in death, the press couldn’t agree on who he was.
 Some articles maintained that he’d served time in prison for crimes committed by his twin, while others made little mention of his checkered past, focusing instead on his “meteoric career in finance [that] astonished middle Georgia, where he was known as the ‘King of Climaxes.’”

 That ends the tale of the twin with the nine toes.
 I don’t claim to have completely or perfectly untangled this messy web of flagrant lies and half-truths.
-If any armchair historians are reading and have already located Gladys Mason, I invite them to take a crack at this new mystery.
+If any armchair historians are reading and have already located Gladys Mason, I entreat them to take a crack at this new mystery.

 Disclaimer: The modern era is far from the first to grapple with rampant “fake news.”
 As I am neither a historian nor journalist, I make no claims about the accuracy or lack thereof of the above historical articles.
 I assert only that they make for a good story.